oracle-livelabs/em-omc/enterprise-manager/emcc/em-find-fix-validate/em-find-fix-validate-mc.md

     ![](images/533523dca8453a0ce246ac933fdb639c.jpg " ")

 11. It will navigate you to show the details of this particular query.
 You can see the plan, parallelism and activity of the query. **Plan Statistics** tab is selected by default.
 You can see the plan of this query in graphical mode.
-In some cases, the Monitored SQL may have aged out and no rows are displayed, in this case try using the time-picker and pick last 24 hrs. time period to identify the historical SQL that was monitored.
+In some cases, the Monitored SQL may have aged out and no rows are displayed, in this case try using the time-picker and pick last 24 hours time period to identify the historical SQL that was monitored.

     1. Tabular view - More columns and can navigate through a big plan
     2. Graphical view - Color coded and darker the color more rows